Skip to main content

 " Oh My Gosh!
 You wasted a fortune to..."

-" RW29002 from the Virgo Constellation is now Ajabdeh" He smiled.
+" RW29002 from the Virgo Constellation is now Ajabdeh," He smiled.

 " You wasted a fortune on a star we can not see."
 She repeated. " All we have is a paper!"

-" Okay, give that back then, I will name it after Phool."
+" Okay, give that back, then, I will name it after Phool."
 He frowned.

-" Pratap Singh, how dare you talk to your wife like that?" she narrowed her eyes at him.
+" Pratap Singh, how dare you talk to your wife like that?"
+She narrowed her eyes at him.

 " I can if you ruin my moment with your ... whatever it is...
 Give that back."
-He tried to the paper.
+He tried to read the paper.

 " No!"
 She moved it away from his reach.

-" Yes give it back!"
+" Yes, give it back!"

 " No." She got ready to run.